learn-co-students/nyc-web-091420/01-intro-enumerables/README.md

 - Pry
 - Require (local) vs Gemfile (run bundle install)
 - Show where this code lives on github and how to access it!
+- Git advice...
+    pay attention to where you are in terminal (ie which folder are you in)

 ## Icebox